senotype_editor

 For example, the gene and protein markers associated with a senotype can be identified with codes from HGNC and UniProt, with a relationship encoded by the Relations Ontology.

-The Senlib Database
+The SenLib Database

-Senotype definitions are maintained in the Senotype library (SenLib).
-Senotype definitions are stored in Senlib in JSON format and conform to the schema defined in the senlib GitHub repository.
+Senotype definitions are maintained in the Senotype Library (SenLib).
+Senotype definitions are stored in SenLib in JSON format and conform to the schema defined in the senlib GitHub repository.

 The Senotype Editor

-The Senotype Editor application allows users to manage senotype definitions in the Senlib database.
+The Senotype Editor application allows users to manage senotype definitions in the SenLib database.
 Because the majority of the assertions in a senotype definition involve categorical data, most of the work of defining a senotype will involve the selection of values from lists.

 img_29.png